Chart Color Schemes

 Educational outcomes in Euroa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 24.7% of the population actively pursues formal education.
-This includes 8.8% in primary education, 8.0% in secondary education, and 2.4% pursuing tertiary education.
+A total of 24.7% of the population is actively engaged in formal education, including 8.8% in primary, 8.0% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education